-Budgeted cost: £34,100
+Budgeted cost: £30,160

-Activity Evidence that supports this approach Challenge number(s) addressed A minimum of 400 hoursof targeted recovery tutoring led by qualified tutors Increase in the capacity to provide targeted group and individual support toclose gaps caused andfurther support PP to meet attainment targets.
-One to one tuition EEF (educationendowmentfoundation.org.uk) 1,3 Y6 catch-up tutoring to help support them in becoming 'secondary ready' Increase in support to ensure that PP and DA pupils feel academically readyfor the challenge of secondary school,leading to increase in wellbeing and attendance rates.
-Small group tuition EEF (educationendowmentfoundation.org.uk) Purchase of specific reading and spelling intervention resources A standardised approach/resource for targeted interventions will allow a more consistent approach and increase ratesof progress.
-Reading comprehension strategies EEF (educationendowmentfoundation.org.uk) 1,3
+Activity Evidence that supports this approach Challenge number(s) addressed SATS Companion for Y6 pupils, given to PP children at the end of year 5.
+Increase support for PP children in their SATs revision.
+SATs companion used as a homework tool, an extra challenge in lessons and for small group interventions during the school day.
+Small group tuition EEF 1, 3 Y6 catch-up tutoring to help support them in becoming 'secondary ready' Increase in support to ensure that PP and DA pupils feel academically ready for the challenge of secondary school,leading to increase in wellbeing and attendance rates.
+Small group tuition EEF (educationendowmentfoundation.org.uk) 1,2,3,4 Purchase of specific reading and spelling intervention resources A standardised approach/resource for targeted interventions will allow a more consistent approach and increase ratesof progress.
+Reading comprehension strategies EEF (educationendowmentfoundation.org.uk) 1,3 Letterbox reading scheme for years EYFS and Year 1 Early reading is crucial for our PP children and in particular instilling the love of reading.
+Providing brand new books for our most vulnerable children will help them to become engaged and interested in reading while at school.
+It will also improve confidence and overall well-being.
+Parental engagement EEF Reading comprehension strategies EEF 1,3